Microsoft is using 400 million PCs to build antivirus protection

-Microsoft is working under massive pressure to create the next generation of antivirus software and is turning to artificial intelligence for help.
+Microsoft is turning to artificial intelligence to create the next generation of antivirus software.

-The company is trying to deliver a cybersecurity solution that will work for millions of computers, as hackers ramp up attacks and raise the stakes.
+The company is under massive pressure to deliver a cybersecurity solution that will work for millions of computers, as hackers ramp up attacks and raise the stakes.
 In recent weeks, for example, the WannaCry ransomware devastated more than 200,000 computers worldwide, many of which were running outdated versions of the Windows operating system.

 This led Microsoft to release updates in mid-June to fix vulnerabilities identified by the National Security Agency, allowing older systems to protect against "potential nation-state activity."